salmaanrizvi/autolayout-calc-ios-0616/README.md

 Make the calculator work!
 It's actually not as straightforward then you think.

-<a href='https://learn.co/lessons/autolayout-calc' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/autolayout-calc' title='Auto Layout Calculator'>Auto Layout Calculator</a> on Learn.co and start learning to code for free.</p>